 At Elite Pest Control, we favour humane extermination methods that respect animals and the environment.
 There are a variety of natural methods that can help you get rid of rats.

 To keep rats away from your house, place a peppermint plant in the garden, on your patio or in your kitchen.
-If you can’t find peppermint, you can try cloves.
+If you can’t find peppermint, you can opt for cloves or pepper.

 Essential oils are also quite effective at deterring rats from entering your home.
 Sage, laurel, garlic, lavender and eucalyptus are all scents that they hate.